Find Grad Schools

 42% Women

 There are 6 schools in the United States where you can get your master's degree in wood science and wood products/pulp and paper technology.
-Approximately 42% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
-Also, 50.0% of wood science and wood products/pulp and paper technology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 16 were from an underrepresented racial-ethnic group.
+Also, 36.8% of wood science and wood products/pulp and paper technology graduates were international students.

 Education Levels of Wood Science and Wood Products/Pulp and Paper Technology Majors